zlatanvasovic/hackwork/README.md

 ## Errors

-Hackwork has simple error thrower.
+Hackwork has a simple error thrower.

 ### Exit status codes